Buying a Condo in Phuket: The Ultimate Guide

 Here’s the point: if you purchase real estate in Phuket, you should do it because you enjoy living in Thailand and genuinely see yourself spending a lot of time here in the future.

-Full disclosure: Our founder, Reid, lives in Thailand and loves it.
+Full disclosure: Our founder, Reid, spends part of the year Thailand and loves it.
 In fact, several of our team members live or have lived in Thailand at some point.

 But when it comes to investment, places like Cambodia and the Philippines have better demographics, higher rental yields, and rising demand driven by a strong urbanization rate, which makes them far better locations to invest.